Description:

 Behavior:

 As stated earlier, a Firefish goby can reach up to 3 inches and requires an aquarium of at least 20 gallons.
 In addition to its striking coloration, the Firefish goby is also known to be a sweet-tempered fish with lots of personality.
-They will become territorial of their burrow and may be aggressive with other gobies.
-The best bet for keeping multiples is to keep a pair if they are a mated pair.
-When you first add a new Firefish goby to your tank, expect it to hide out for a few days.
+These fish can be kept in groups and look beautiful schooling together.
 When startled, a Firefish goby will dart to a safe place and hide until the coast is clear.
 This safe place could be a small cave or a tight area behind something - coral, a heater, etc. It’s a good idea to make sure your tank has some rockwork so your Firefish goby has a few options for places to hide.
 They will make a little burrow in the sand to sleep in and will share the burrow with their mate if they have one.
 If you intend to keep fish - especially a goby, a netted lid is recommended.